rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 Except, they don't.

+## Leaking state

 When we run these tests something curious happens.
-At first the second test (testing the status 302) passes, and the first one does not.
+At first the second test (testing the status `302`) passes, and the first one does not.
 From then on, when we re-run the tests, the first one passes, and the second one doesn't.

 Why's that?
 This is a common problem in testing.
 Programmers say that "tests leak state".
-By that they mean that there is something that persists state (data), and this state is modified in our tests.
+By that they mean that there is something that persists state (data), this state is modified when we run our tests, and our tests rely on it.
 Now whenever we run our tests the state persisted in one test can influence the next test.
 Thus, it leaks.

 In our case this is the file `members.txt` of course.
+More precisely, our tests rely on the assumption that the name `Monsta` is not in the persistent file `members.text`.

+But when we run our tests the first test that executes will add it, and save the file.
+All other tests from then on run against a *different* persistent state than the first one.
+That is bad.

 We can fix that by resetting the contents of the file `members.txt` to the same state before or after each test run.
 Let's do that: